On the Decline of Social Thought and Prospects for its Renewal

 Published by The University of Chicago Press, 1995, paper, 1997.

-American culture and history in general.
-Here the crucial question is what
+history in general.
+Here the crucial question is what role do

 Mumford was calling for a general education which would make a big picture of the varieties and continuities of humanity available to students, because he believed that a deep sense of history, cultural diversity, and common humanity was essential both to a humanistic education, and to a world culture in the making, and that a humanistic education must address the whole person, not simply the intellectual portion.
 His outlook could not be more at odds with the postmodern temper and its view that everything is a question of ideology.